joemar-tagpuno/joemar-tagpuno/README.md

 ---

-- 👔  Currently, I'm a Full-Stack developer at [JOE SAS](https://www.joe-app.com/).
+- 👔  Currently, I'm a Full-Stack developer looking for a contract based project.
 - 🛠️  I work with :
   -  [DigitalOcean](https://m.do.co/c/96903a5f6fc4) and AWS
   -  PHP ([Laravel](https://laravel.com/) and [Symfony](https://symfony.com/))